patternfly/patternfly-elements/docs/content/develop/properties.md

 Observers provide a quick way to wire up a function to be called whenever a value changes.

-You may choose to provide an `observer` for any property, which is the string name of a (non-static) function which will be called whenever the property changes.
-Here's an example wherein changes to the `count` will trigger the `handleCount` function.
+You may provide an `observer` for any property, which is the string name of a (non-static) function inside the web component which will be called whenever the property changes.
+Here's an example wherein changes to `count` will trigger the `handleCount` function.

 ```js
 class PfeCount extends PFElement {